isroawg/isroawg/docs/publication/orbats/orbat_publication1.md

 ## Summary

-This publication provides a comprehensive overview of the Indian Military's Order of Battle (ORBAT), detailing the organizational structure, formation, and disposition of different arms within the military.
+This publication provides a comprehensive overview of the Srilanka Military's Order of Battle (ORBAT), detailing the organizational structure, formation, and disposition of different arms within the military.
 The analysis explores the strategic implications of the ORBAT in the context of national security and defense preparedness.

 ## Key Findings

-- Examination of the Indian Army's division and formation of different arms into separate parts or sections.
+- Examination of the Srilanka Army's division and formation of different arms into separate parts or sections.
 - Detailed insights into the arrangement of command and staff, administrative personnel, and occupational specialists.
 - Understanding the means of transport, communication, supply, maintenance, construction, and medical care.
 - Analysis of the kind and quantity of individual and unit armament, as well as supporting weapons and tactics.